 Coast Swing.
 In 2015 Drew decided to shift his main focus to West Coast Swing in his pursuit of becoming a champion.
 Drew strives to be a leader and role model in the local, and dance community as a whole.
 Drew hosts his own classes at Scootin' Boots in Mesa on Monday nights.

 Olivia recently relocated to Phoenix from Atlanta.
-We were lucky enough to have her come to the club to teach for us soon after her arrival.
+We were lucky enough to have her come to the club to teach for us and become our dance director soon after her arrival.
 Olivia and her husband, Roger White, are both professors at Arizona State University.

 Before moving here, she taught in Atlanta 2 to 3 times a week at their Swing Dancers Club and other places as well.
 Olivia has trained with the Swing Literacy Development Method under Myles and Tessa Monroe.
 Olivia is o